novuhq/novu/docs/docs/channels/chat/discord.md

 });
 ```

-- `subscriberId` is a custom identifier used when identifying your users within the Novu platform.
+- `subscriberId` is a custom identifier used when identifying your users within the whole Novu platform.
 - `providerId` is a unique provider identifier.
-We recommend using our ChatProviderIdEnum to specify the provider.
+We recommend only using our ChatProviderIdEnum to specify the provider.
-- The third parameter is the credentials object.
-In this case, we use the `webhookUrl` property to specify the webhook URL generated in the previous step.
+- The third and the last parameter is the credentials object.
+In this case, we can use the `webhookUrl` property to specify the webhook URL generated in the previous step.

 <!-- markdownlint-disable MD029 -->

-6. You are all set up and ready to send your first chat message via our `@novu/node` package or directly using the REST API.
+6. We are all set up and ready to send our first chat message via our `@novu/node` package or directly using the REST API.
 <!-- markdownlint-enable MD029 -->